-When adding a Domain to a Blacklist/Whitelist it is always necessary to first select the button BEFORE selecting the button.
-After selecting the button, the domain can always be edited or deleted using the buttons BEFORE selecting the button to save.
-If the button is not selected before leaving the WAN menu item, the data will not be saved.
+When adding a Domain to a Blacklist/Whitelist it is always necessary to first select the button BEFORE selecting the always be edited or deleted using the buttons BEFORE selecting the button to button is not selected before leaving the WAN menu item, the data will not save.
+If the be saved.